Get your retro going with this guide for things to do in Downtown Las Vegas that will minimize your budget and maximize a kitschy good time.

 Walking Tours of Downtown Las Vegas

 Learn the best of downtown Las Vegas with the help of a guide.
-The following tours offer guided walks that will give you an insider’s look at downtown through foodie tours, downtown by night, background on the Arts District and a photography tour.
+The following tours offer guided walks that will give you an insider’s look at downtown through:

 They say that you can have fun in Vegas if lady luck shines on you but I think it’s about making a choice.
 If you choose the best of downtown Las Vegas, you will definitely have a blast.
 Downtown is for regular people and you can hook into it’s history while being shown a great time by your Cool Aunt Vegas.
 Good luck!